-Dental Concerns for Older Adults – Wellesley, MA
+Dental Concerns for Older Adults – Newton, MA

 The American Dental Society recently reported that nearly 3 in 10 seniors rate their oral health as poor-fair.
 Some of the common concerns dentists see among senior patients are cavities caused by dry mouth, gum recession & loosening of teeth, and difficulty with oral hygiene due to arthritis.

 One common causes of tooth decay in older adults is dry mouth.
 Saliva has many protective qualities for proper tooth hydration and helps wash away plaque.
 The lack of saliva can increase risk of decay.
 Usually it is a side effect caused by medications for high blood pressure, high cholesterol, and anxiety.
 Decay usually occurs on root surfaces along the gumline, underneath crowns and older restorations.
 The ADA recommends the following for dry mouth:

 - Use over-the-counter oral moisturizers, such as a spray or mouthwash.